 3. My husband got hired with my former organization in facility maintenance.
 He now carries the health benefits and he has potential for moving up in the organization while still experiencing job satisfaction.

 Unfortunately, in 2014, my husband and I were hit with a big tax bill.
 Paying that off dug an unwanted hole into our savings.
 Fortunately, we handled it with my hubby’s promotion, my pension and part-time work.
 Now with the advice of our tax accountant, that problem won’t happen again in the future.

 When we got hit with a big tax bill for 2014, paying that off dug an unwanted hole into our savings.
 With my hubby’s promotion, my pension and part-time work, our tax accountant advised us so that we would be taxed appropriately in the future.

-I have lived in the same small house for 28 years!
+I have lived in the same small house for 29 years!
 Bought during my first marriage, it was all I could afford during our divorce 15 years later.
-I always wanted a second bathroom, so for years, I dreamed of adding on to the master bedroom (or mistress in this case).
+I always wanted a second bathroom, so for years, I dreamed of adding on to the master bedroom.
 Once my new master-carpenter hubby entered the picture a few years ago, this dream became a reality in two ways.